Table of Contents

 # Lists the Rust components to include in the toolchaincomponents = ["rust-src", "rust-std", "rustc-dev", "cargo", "rustfmt", "clippy"]

-# Defines the cross-compilation target for bare-metal ARM Cortex-M0 devices# Format: <ARCHITECTURE>-<PLATFORM_VENDOR>-<OPERATING_SYSTEM>-<APP_BINARY_INTERFACE>targets = ["thumbv6m-none-eabi"]
+# Defines the cross-compilation target for bare-metal ARM Cortex-M33 (ARMv8-M) devices# Format: <ARCHITECTURE>-<PLATFORM_VENDOR>-<OPERATING_SYSTEM>-<APP_BINARY_INTERFACE>targets = ["thumbv8m.main-none-eabihf"] # "hf" indicates floating-point support

-This file that we just added will specify which Rust toolchain should be used for this project and which components/tools will the toolchain have..
+This file that we just added will specify which Rust toolchain should be used for this project and which components/tools will the toolchain have.

 Ok let us define what each one of these entries really mean and what we specified here.